How does COVID-19 relate to the flu?

 - The reproductive number, R0 (pronounced R naught), is a value that describes how contagious a disease is.
-For the flu, the R0 tends to be between 1 and 2, which means that for every person infected with the flu, one to two additional people become infected.
-For COVID-19, the R0 is higher, between 2 and 3.
-With COVID-19, there are also some documented examples of “superspreaders” who can infect a large number of people.
+For the flu, the R0 tends to be between 1 and 2, which means that for every person infected with the flu, they will infect one to two more people.
+For the original COVID-19 variant, the R0 is higher than the flu, between 2 and 3.

 - The incubation period, or the time between infection and when you have symptoms, and the length of illness are both shorter for the flu than they are for COVID-19.

-It’s important for public health and healthcare providers to be able to tell the difference between influenza and COVID-19.
+It’s important for public health and healthcare providers to be able to tell the difference between the flu and COVID-19.

-- Interviewing individual people with COVID-19 allows us to look for behaviors and risk factors that may be associated with illness or severity.
-For COVID-19, we’re asking questions about living conditions, symptoms, underlying conditions, and travel history.
+- Identifying health behaviors and risk factors that may be associated with more severe illness.
+Interviewing individual people with COVID-19 allows us to do this. .
+For COVID-19, we’re asking questions about living conditions, symptoms, underlying health conditions, and travel history.

 VDH is using the “Box It In” strategy to try and control the spread of COVID-19.
-This strategy of isolation of cases, contact tracing, quarantine of close contacts, and testing is how countries like New Zealand, South Korea, and Singapore were able to control their outbreaks.
+This strategy is how countries like New Zealand, South Korea, and Singapore are able to control their outbreaks.
 This strategy requires that we count individual cases of COVID-19.